PrefectHQ/prefect/docs/orchestration/concepts/api.md

 ### About the Client

 Prefect Core includes a Python client for interacting with the API.
-The Python client was designed for both interactive and programmatic use, and includes convenience methods for transparently managing authentication when used with `user-based API keys.
+The Python client was designed for both interactive and programmatic use, and includes convenience methods for transparently managing authentication when used with API keys.

 ### Getting Started